PinaAppleG/CS8803_finalproject/report.md

 As we studied in the class lectures, the Kalman Filter works with combining a measurement update (Bayes Rule) and a motion update (Total Probability).
 Where we are somewhat limited in the question at hand is that we never get a measurement feedback after each of our steps.
 We must make all of our 60 predictions without a single measurement update.
 In order to mitigate this problem and continue using the Kalman Filter, we must assume that each motion is the correct motion and continue with our next motion as if the measurement update retrieved was the same as the motion update.
 A somewhat different way of looking at it would be that the robot takes steps of 60 frames at a time and then gets feedback of its motion with a measurement.
 We are given the measurements up to N and must then calculate with the Kalman filter the next 60 frames.

 The Gaussian that is formed by the Kalman Filter will be a 2 dimensional oval.
 1 of its axis signifies is the likelihood of how far it will go based on its velocity and acceleration, and the other axis signifies the likelihood of how much it will turn.
 The center will give us the highest probable location of the robot at its next frame.

+In our research on Kalman Filters we came across a second form of the Kalman Filter known as the [Unscented Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter#Unscented_Kalman_filter).
+This type of Kalman filter is useful in the case of non-linear problems.
+Since our robot problem fit this description this is the Kalman Filter that we decided to pursue.

 ###Particle Filter
 The Particle Filter approach is an extension of the particle filter we studied in class.
 In the class lectures, we learned about how to find the location of a robot by placing particles around the entire area where the robot could possibly lie facing in assorted directions.
 As the robot moves around, we apply the same motion to the particles.
 When the robot senses its surroundings, we are given a better understanding of which particles are likely candidates for being in the same location as the robot.